How to find the course that's right for you

 - Full-time courses will be three years long

-- A 50/50 split between theory and practical
+- A split between learning and teaching activities such as guided independent study and practical experience

 - A variety of placements will be offered

 But, beyond this, there are lots of factors to weigh up before choosing a course that’s right for you.